RepoDynamics/PyPackIT/docs/website/source/intro/index.md

 4. **Review**: When the implementation is finished, PyPackIT automatically sends review requests to designated maintainers.
-   Once approved, PyPackIT's CI/CD pipelines merge the changes into the project's mainline, updating all affected project components and documenting the entire development process.
+   Once approved, PyPackIT's CI/CD pipelines merge the changes into the project's mainline, updating all affected project components and generating changelogs that document the entire development process.
-   If changes correspond to the library's public API, a new release version is published on GitHub along with automatically generated release notes and changelogs, and distributed to several online indexing repositories such as PyPI, TestPyPI, and Zenodo.
+   If changes correspond to the software's public interfaces, a new version is generated along with release notes and various artifacts, which can be automatically published to user-selected indexing repositories and cloud services, such as PyPI, Anaconda, Zenodo, and various Docker registries and BinderHub instances.

 :::{image} /_media/figure/workflow_light.svg